Lucky-Orange/BlackHawk/README.md

 BlackHawk is a Cordova like software that provides a javascript to native reflection bridge, written in pure Swift, aimed to provide a modern, hight-performance replacement of Cordova  on iOS platform.
 BlackHawk uses WKWebView in Apple's new WebKit Framework with pure Swift Language.

 ####High Performance
 BlackHawk can reduce the cost of RAM and CPU significantly, especially for complicated HTML5 pages.
-A chinese shooting game called "萌战姬" was tested on iPod Touch 6 with BlackHawk and Cordova that BlackHawk can reduce the RAM/CPU cost from 140MB / 100% on UIWebView to 9MB / 5%, and increase the fps from 40 to 60.
-That's tons of progress.

-(BTW, the full CPU occupancy rate on MAC/iOS is 100% per core.)

 ##Cordova Compatible